 Sanako’s language teaching software seeks to provide teachers and students with a flexible and interactive digital environment to experiment with the learning approaches they deem most appropriate.

-We believe that the best method of learning a language is the one that works for you and your students.
+We believe that the best method of learning a language is the one that works for you and your students!
+Through our language teaching software, you can experiment with different learning methodologies, from Communicative Language Teaching to Task-based or Project-based Language Learning.

 Sanako offers the opportunity to try different learning methods because we understand that not everyone learns the same way.
 However, our goal is to encourage students to actively practice the language, whether through conversations with peers, interacting with the teacher, or studying a subject in a foreign language.